obrunet/GCP_Data_Engineering/README.md

 # GCP_Data_Engineering
-In a nutshell everything you need to know in order to prepare the GCP Profesionnal Data Engineer Certification
+In a nutshell everything you need to know / to learn to do in order to prepare the GCP Profesionnal Data Engineer Certification

 # Introduction
 will be updated later